dengjiawen/USB_Encryptor/README.md

 Two pieces of software under development -- one encrypts the contents of a USB drive, while the other decrypts that data.
 Coded by Jiawen Deng.

-### THIS PROJECT IS NOW DEFUNT.
+### THIS PROJECT IS NOW DEFUNCT.
 IT WILL NO LONGER BE UPDATED.